Connected with each yearβs Atlantic hurricane season, you can access a list of potential names for tropical storms and hurricanes.

 What Was the Path of Hurricane Oscar?

-In many cases, the beginning of such a path is in the Atlantic Ocean off the coast of West Africa.
+In many cases, the beginning of a hurricane’s path is in the Atlantic Ocean off the coast of West Africa.
 As that system moves west across the Atlantic, often in the general direction of the Caribbean, it can strengthen and organize into a tropical storm and then a hurricane.

-In 2018, Oscar’s entire life cycle was in the middle of the Atlantic Ocean.
+In 2018, Oscarβs entire life cycle was in the middle of the Atlantic Ocean.
 After weakening from a hurricane back to an extratropical storm, Oscar took a very long north and northeast path all the way to the Faroe Islands lying between Scotland and Iceland.
+There it was absorbed by another developing weather system.

 Convoy of Hope & Hurricanes